 Empowering Innovation to the Global Market with Acro Certify

-NEWARK, Del., May 5, 2023 /PRNewswire/ -- For many companies, entering the global market is a daunting challenge.
-These obstacles can come in various forms.
-Sometimes the problem is finding the right target customer base or establishing an appropriate quality management system and shipping logistics.
-It can also even be finding experienced sales members with suitable technical backgrounds.
-Even after overcoming these challenges, companies still need to consider the next step: establishing their brand and making a global impact.

-Altogether, this is an immense logistical, and not to mention, financial challenge that makes or breaks a company, despite the product itself.
+BASEL, Switzerland, May 6, 2023 /PRNewswire/ -- For many companies, entering the global market is a daunting challenge.
+It is an immense logistical and financial challenge that makes or breaks a company, despite the product itself.
 For companies in that awkward, transitional stage from start-up company to a mature corporation, the question is: how can one cross this global 'chasm' and bring their products to the global stage?

-With Acro Certify, newly launched by ACROBiosystems, it offers a 'bridge' to help cross this chasm.
-When it comes to developing the right 'Go-to-Market' strategy, Acro Certify helps tailor a strategic plan targeting each region to optimize product success.
-In addition, ACROBiosystems' pre-established resources, including marketing and sales channels, supply chain management, global shipping logistics, and quality assurance / auditing expertise, are all available for Certify partners.
-Partnerships under Acro Certify also ensure that both product logos and brands are promoted: not only ACROBiosystems' but their partners' as well.
-Similarly, this can help generate useful customer feedback from customers that can act as key opinion leaders (KOLs) for future product development.
+With Acro Certify, ACROBiosystems offers a 'bridge' to help cross this chasm.
+When it comes to developing the right 'go-to-market' strategy, Acro Certify helps tailor a strategic plan targeting each region to optimize product success.
+In addition, ACROBiosystems' pre-established resources, including marketing and sales channels, supply chain management, global shipping logistics, and quality assurance / auditing expertise, are all available.

-Of course, the Acro Certify platform was not only established to benefit its partners.
+Of course, this platform was not only established to benefit only its partners.
 Many innovative products are close companions to the reagents and products that ACROBiosystems offers their own customers.
-Combining their partner's products with those offered from ACROBiosystems can also be innovative and help accelerate drug discovery, development, and commercialization.
+Combining their partner's products with those offered from ACROBiosystems can be innovative and help accelerate drug discovery, development, and commercialization.

 About ACROBiosystems Inc.

-ACROBiosystems Group (SZ.301080), founded in 2010 and listed in 2021, is a biotechnology company aimed at being a cornerstone of the global biopharmaceutical and health industries by providing products and business models innovation.
-The company spans across the globe and maintains offices, R&D centers, and production bases in 12 different cities within the United States, Switzerland, England and Germany.
-ACROBiosystems Group has established numerous long-term and stable partnerships with the world's top pharmaceutical enterprises, including Pfizer, Novartis, and Johnson & Johnson, and numerous well-known academic institutes.
+ACROBiosystems Group (SZ.301080) is a biotechnology company aimed at being a cornerstone of the global biopharmaceutical and health industries by providing products and business models innovation.
+The company spans across the globe and has established numerous long-term and stable partnerships with the world's top pharmaceutical enterprises and numerous well-known academic institutes.
 The company comprises of several subsidiaries such as ACROBiosystems, bioSeedin, Condense Capital, and ACRODiagnostics.

-ACROBiosystems' brands include FLAG, Star Staining, ViruStop, Aneuro, ComboX, GENPower, and many others.
-Its main products and services are recombinant proteins, kits, antibodies, scientific services, and other related products.
-ACROBiosystems employs a strict quality control system for its products that are used in biopharmaceutical research and development, production, and clinical application.
-This includes targeted discovery and validation, candidate drug screening/optimization, CMC development and pilot production, preclinical research, clinical trials, commercial production, and clinical application of companion diagnostics.

-Through the continuous development of new technologies and products, ACROBiosystems Group creates value for the global pharmaceutical industry and actively empowers our partners.
-The company is dedicated to accelerating the drug development process, including targeted therapies, immunotherapeutic drugs, and its clinical applications, and contributes to global health.

 Share this article